shriprem/FWDataViz/docs/file_type_config_dialog.md

 2. Record Types
 3. Fields

-* The following fields will accept Unicode characters:
+* Starting with v2.3.0.0, all fields in the Metadata Editor will accept multi-byte characters.
-  * File Type Label
-  * Record Type Label
-  * Field Labels

 * The following fields are optional:
   * File Records Terminator